TomazMPP/what-time-is-it/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you like this project!

+## Different versions of the page:
+# Raining - Morning
+# Raining - Afternoon
+# Raining - Night
+# Normal - Morning
+# Normal - Afternoon
+# Normal - Night
+# Snowing - Morning
+# Snowing - Afternoon
+# Snowing - Night